BayesianModelingandComputationInPython/BookCode_Edition1/markdown/chp_01.md

-Note that the code implemented in Code Block [metropolis_hastings](metropolis_hastings) is not intended to be efficient, in fact there are many changes that would be present in production-grade code, like computing the probabilities on the log scale to avoid under/overflow issues (see [log_probabilities](log_probabilities)), or pre-computing the proposal and the Uniform values.
+Note that the code implemented in Code Block [metropolis_hastings](metropolis_hastings) is not intended to be efficient, in fact there are many changes that would be present in production-grade code, like computing the probabilities on the log scale to avoid under/overflow issues (see Section [log_probabilities](log_probabilities)), or pre-computing the proposal and the Uniform values.
 This is where the purity of math needs to be adjusted to meet the reality of computers, and why building these